realworldocaml/book/en/12b-stream-parsing-xml.md

 let name ((_,n),_) = n
 ```

-The `name` function is a good example of pattern-matching to extract a particular
+The `name` function is a good example of how pattern-matching can make data
-field from a tuple-based data structure.
+structure manipulation very succinct.
 An `Xmlm.tag` consists of
 a tuple of the tag name and its attributes.
 The tag name is itself a tuple of the
 namespace and the local name (which is what we actually want).
 The pattern matching
-in the `name` argument specifically binds the local name to `n`, and ignores the rest of
+in the `name` function  binds the local name portion of these tuples to `n`, and ignores
-the argument input.
-The function body then simply returns `n` to the caller.
+the rest of the argument input.
+The function body  just returns `n` to the caller.

 ```ocaml
 let concat_data tl =